Dr Richard Allen

 • I explore this broad question in healthy populations (children, young adults and older adults) and patient groups, using a variety of methodologies.
 This research aims to address key issues concerning the structure and function of human memory, and inform development of assessment, training and rehabilitation techniques in a range of settings.
 A central part of my research focuses on working memory, that is, the ability to temporarily keep in mind and manipulate information drawn from the environment and from long-term memory.
 I am interested in how different types of stimuli are encoded and retained or lost over brief periods of time, and how this 'short-term' memory might interact with attention, pre-existing knowledge in LTM, and other cognitive capacities (eg visual perception, language processing).

-• This work is part of a set of research objectives, exploring how memory (and broader cognitive) performance can be improved through changes to task context, attentional control, strategy, concurrent activity and environmental support, across a range of populations and tasks (including memory for visual and verbal information, and sequences of instructions).
+• This work is part of a broader set of research objectives, exploring how memory (and wider cognitive) performance can be improved through changes to task context, attentional control, strategy, concurrent activity and environmental support, across a range of populations and tasks (including memory for visual and verbal information, and sequences of instructions).

 Qualifications